starling021/ehtools/README.md

                                  (remove shortcut application)
        -h  --help              Give this help list.

+To create ehtools application you need to execute the following command:

+> ehtapp -c

 To create ehtools desktop application you need to execute the following command:

-> ehtapp --desktop create
+> ehtapp -d create

 To remove ehtools desktop application you need to execute the following command:

-> ehtapp --desktop remove
+> ehtapp -d remove

 > # epasswd | <img src="https://img.shields.io/badge/utility-epasswd-green.svg">